zwave-js/zwave-js-ui/docs/homeassistant/homeassistant-official.md

 Support tickets relating to Home Assistant should first be submitted to the Home Assistant [project](https://github.com/home-assistant/core), who will redirect the ticket to Z-Wave JS if need be.

+## How it works

+The following diagram shows the flow of data from the Z-Wave network to the Home Assistant application.

 ![Home Assistant](../_images/Home_Assistant_sketch.png)